CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-5.md

 # Challenge 06: Configure an AI Hub and Promptflow
-### Estimated Time: 60 minutes
+### Estimated Time: 60 Minutes
 ## Introduction

 There are a lot of ways to create a chatbot.
-For this Challenge, you’ll use Prompt Flow within Azure AI Studio.
+For this challenge, you will use Prompt Flow within Azure AI Studio.
 Azure OpenAI Prompt Flow is a development tool designed to streamline the entire lifecycle of AI applications powered by Large Language Models (LLMs).
 Prompt Flow simplifies the process of prototyping, experimenting, iterating, and deploying AI applications.

 Here's a simple overview of each service used:

 - An **Azure AI Studio Hub** is a central resource within Azure AI Studio that helps teams manage, collaborate, and organize their AI projects.
 - A **flow** encapsulates the logic that tells the chatbot what it can do and how to do things.
 Creating a flow can be complicated.
-For this challenge, you’ll use a pre-built flow.
+For this challenge, you will use a pre-built flow.
 The flow uses the OpenAI API to directly query the Azure Search index.

 ## Solution Guide

-### Task 1: Create a postgresql user and set up an AI Hub and Prompt Flow
+### Task 1: Create a PostgreSQL user and set up an AI Hub and Prompt Flow

-In this task, you’ll create a hub and then create a project within the hub.
+In this task, you will create a hub and then create a project within the hub.
 You’ll also create a PostgreSQL user so that the flow can access the database records.

-1. On the Azure Home page, select the **PostgreSQL database** that you created in a previous Challenge.
+1. On the Azure Home page, select the **PostgreSQL database** that you created in a previous challenge.

     ![](../media/h150.png)

-1. Copy and paste the the **Server name** that appears in the **Overview** section for your database server in a notepad.
+1. Copy and paste the **Server name** that appears in the **Overview** section of your database server into a notepad.

     ![](../media/h151.png)

-1. On the pane bar for the database server, select **Cloud Shell** icon.
+1. On the pane bar for the database server, select the **Cloud Shell** icon.

     ![](../media/h152.png)